 In other words, are the weights light, moderate, heavy or very heavy?

-The Optimal Rest Time Between Sets For Muscle Growth (AKA Hypertrophy)
+How Long Should You Rest Between Sets For Muscle Growth (AKA Hypertrophy)

 Most people are training with hypertrophy without even knowing it.
 This is the typical 3 sets of 10 repetition scheme that almost everyone seems to use.

 If you are training for hypertrophy, then you should be lifting weights that are moderately heavy.